mohamedsaif/ContosoShopManager/WalkthroughGuide/02-ArchitectureOptions/README.md

 ### 2. Backend APIs

-1. [Classification/SubmitDoc API]() will recieve the 4 information sent by the client and validate the request
+1. [Classification/SubmitDoc API]() will receive the 4 information sent by the client and validate the request

 ```csharp
 [HttpPost("{ownerId}/{docType}/{isAsync}")]